Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/archive/Chapter2a.md

 Alfrir was beside Ljörn.
 He always sat like that when he wasn't wistful.
 He kept glancing at the group of well-dressed men, as if he were thinking to talk about them.
 "See them?"
 Alfrir started, whispering.
 He nodded in their direction.

 Ljörn looked at the people his brother was talking about.
-"Yes," he muttered.
+"Yes," he responded, his voice low like Alfrir's.

 "Look at the man's helmet," his brother said.
 "Nice find, no?"